Priority Inheritance with Backtracking for Iterative Multi-agent Path Finding: Priority Inheritance with Backtracking (PIBT)

 \subsubsection{Backtracking}

-Priority inheritance deals effectively with priority inversion, but it does not completely ensure deadlock-freedom.
-For instance, as shown in Fig.~\ref{fig:bt:init}, agent $a_2$ finds no escape as a result of consecutive priority inheritance ($a_{6}\srightarrow a_{5}\srightarrow a_{4}\srightarrow a_{3}$).
+Priority inheritance deals effectively with priority inversion; however, it does not completely ensure deadlock freedom.
+For instance, as shown in Fig.~\ref{fig:bt:init}, an agent $a_3$ cannot escape as a result of consecutive priority inheritances ($a_7 \rightarrow a_6 \rightarrow a_5 \rightarrow a_4$).

-The solution relies on \textit{backtracking}: i.e., any agent~$a$ that gives its priority must wait for an outcome (valid or invalid).
-If valid, $a$ successfully moves to the desired node.
-Otherwise, it must change its target, excluding 1)~nodes requested from higher priority agents, and 2)~nodes denied from inherited agents.
-Upon finding no valid or unoccupied nodes, $a$ sends back an invalid outcome to the agent from which it inherited its priority.
-In Fig.~\ref{fig:bt:btpi}, $a_{2}$ first sends invalid back to $a_{3}$, which in turn sends invalid to $a_{4}$.
-Since $a_0$ has lower priority, $a_{4}$ can let $a_{0}$ inherit its priority as an alternative, which leads to a valid outcome (Fig.~\ref{fig:bt:bt}), and agents can move (Fig.~\ref{fig:bt:result}).
+The solution relies on \emph{backtracking}; any agent~$a_i$ that executes priority inheritance must wait for an outcome, valid or invalid.
+If valid, $a_i$ successfully moves to the desired node.
+Otherwise, it must request a different node, excluding: (1)~nodes requested by a higher priority agent, and (2)~nodes having already returned an invalid outcome.
+Upon finding no valid or unoccupied nodes, $a_i$ sends back an invalid outcome to the agent from which it inherited its priority.

+For instance, in Fig.~\ref{fig:bt:btpi}, $a_3$ sends ``invalid'' back to $a_4$ as the outcome of the request received previously from $a_4$ (Fig.~\ref{fig:bt:init}). $a_4$ tries to replan its next location; however, in the absence of other alternatives, in turn sends invalid to $a_5$.
+Because $a_1$ has lower priority, $a_5$ can let $a_1$ inherit its priority as an alternative, which leads to a valid outcome (Fig.~\ref{fig:bt:bt}), and agents can move (Fig.~\ref{fig:bt:result}).

+By combining priority inheritance and backtracking, it is ensured that all agents are assigned to the next locations without collisions.